hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/08_biological_databases_Ensembl.md

 ##### **Step 2: Select your filters or inputs**

-We can build a query of our dataset using the `getBM()` function.
+We can build a query of our dataset using the `getBM()` function and specifying the filters, filter values, attributes, and mart object database to search: `getBM(filters, values, attributes, mart)`

 First we can specify our input using the `filters`argument.

 **What is our input?** We want to return gene names for a list of Ensembl mouse IDs from within our `counts` dataframe; therefore our input will be Ensembl IDs and their values will be the row names of our counts dataframe.